GMOD/jbrowse-docker-examples/README.md

 =======================

 Outline:
-* Starting with "FROM gmod/jbrowse-gff-base:latest" write a simple Dockerfile:
+* Starting with `FROM gmod/jbrowse-gff-base:latest` write a simple Dockerfile:
   * Pull in any configuration (minimun of a refSeq.json) from somewhere (github is easy but not required)
   * Pull in a build script that does the actual work
   * If you want the data to end up in AWS S3, pull in https://github.com/alliance-genome/agr_jbrowse_config.git, which provides a script called upload_to_S3.pl